Molecular $P_{\psi}$ pentaquarks from light-meson exchange saturation: Calibration and predictions

-As previously stated, we will ignore all the coupled channel dynamics except for the $S = -1$, $I = 1$ sector of $\bar{H}_c S_c$, i.e. $\bar{D} \Xi_c^{'}$-$\bar{D}_s \Sigma_c$ and its analogues involving excited charmed antimesons and baryons.
+In a first approximation we will ignore all the coupled channel dynamics except for the $S = -1$, $I = 1$ sector of $\bar{H}_c S_c$, i.e. $\bar{D}_s \Sigma_c$-$\bar{D} \Xi_c^{'}$ and its analogues involving excited charmed antimesons and baryons.
+That is, we will only consider what we called type (a) coupled channel dynamics in the previous subsection.
 The coupled channel potential for this sector takes the generic form

 where $V^O$ and $V^D$ refer to the octet and decuplet potential.
 In terms of the saturated contact-range couplings, and ignoring in a first approximation the difference among the vector meson masses ($m_{\rho}$, $m_{\omega}$, $m_{K^*}$, $m_{\phi}$), we have